Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 `     'tfidf__use_idf':[True,False]`
 `}`

-I then configured grid search to use the pipeline and the parameter list to find the best combination of hyperparamters based on the weighed F1-Score and executed it.
+I then configured gridsearch to use the pipeline and the parameter list to find the best combination of hyperparameters based on the weighed F1-Score and executed it.

 `SGDC_CV = GridSearchCV(SGDC_pipeline, parameters, scoring = 'f1_weighted', n_jobs=4, cv = 5, verbose = 5)`
 `SGDC_CV.fit(X_train_desc, y_train)`

-The next step was to have the trained model predict the values of the testing dataset and print a classification report to get a summary of the accuarcy, precision, recall, and f1-score
+The next step was to have the trained model predict the values of the testing dataset and print a classification report to get a summary of the accuracy, precision, recall, and f1-score

 `SGDC_y_pred = SGDC_CV.predict(X_test_desc)`
 `print(classification_report(y_test, SGDC_y_pred))`

-I then repeated these steps for the Logrithmic Regression Classifier, and the Multinomial Naive Bayes Classifier, and chose the algorithm and hyperparameters that produced the highest F1-Score, Precision, and Recall for the next step.
+I then repeated these steps for the Logistic Regression Classifier, and the Multinomial Naive Bayes Classifier, and chose the algorithm and hyperparameters that produced the highest F1-Score, Precision, and Recall for the next step.

 Next, I added the predicted values from the best performing classifier to the training and test set of data that still included the numerical and categorical features.

 `X_train['Desc Pred'] = LR_CV.predict(X_train_desc)`
 `X_test['Desc Pred'] = LR_CV.predict(X_test_desc)`

-The next step was to train and test a couple algorithms on this new dataset.
-I chose a Random Forest classifier and K Neighbors classifier to test, and again used a gridsearch to find the optimum hyperparameters.
+The next step was to train and test a couple of algorithms on this new dataset.
+I chose a Random Forest classifier and K Neighbors classifier to test and again used a gridsearch to find the optimum hyperparameters.
 The code below was used for the random forest classifier and is very similar to what was used for the KNeighbors classifier.

 `RF_clf = RandomForestClassifier(random_state=42)`